tatumio/tatum-csharp/Examples/Ethereum/ETH_Examples.md

-# Ethereum - Example API Project
+# How to use Tatum.CSharp.Ethereum with .NET 6 API project

+## How to start

-### Add Tatum.CSharp.Ethereum to your project
+Add Tatum.CSharp.Ethereum to your project

 ```bash
 dotnet add package Tatum.CSharp.Ethereum
 ```

-### Register EthereumClient in the DI Container
+Register EthereumClient in the DI Container

 ```csharp
 builder.Services
     .AddHttpClient<IEthereumClient, EthereumClient>(httpClient => new EthereumClient(httpClient, apiKey));
 ```

-### Inject IEthereumClient into your service
+Inject IEthereumClient into your service

 ```csharp
 public class EthereumController : ControllerBase